The Bankrate promise

 In most states, if you are pulled over for the first time without auto insurance, there will be a fine.
 In California, for example, you will pay close to $100 to $200, plus penalty fees, for a first offense.
 In addition, other states, such as Florida, will suspend your driver’s license and registration and require fees to have them reinstated.

 In some states, including California, the law enforcement officer who pulls you over has the right to impound your vehicle if he or she deems it necessary.
 You would then be responsible for towing fees and other costs involved and might not be able to get your vehicle back until you have proof of auto insurance.
+You may also need to file an SR-22 certificate in most states stating that you are now carrying the required minimum coverage.

 Getting into an accident without insurance